On Global and Local Convergence of Iterative Linear Quadratic Optimization Algorithms for Discrete Time Nonlinear Control: Conclusion

 \section{Conclusion}

-We have detailed global computational complexities of the ILQR and IDDP algorithms for problems of the form~\eqref{eq:discrete_pb}.
+We have detailed computational complexities of the ILQR and IDDP algorithms for discrete time nonlinear control problems~(\ref{eq:discrete_pb_ctrl_cost}, \ref{eq:discrete_pb}).
 Our analysis decomposes at several scales.
-At the scale of the whole trajectory, the problem can be summarized to a compositional objective and analyzed as a Gauss-Newton type algorithm.
+At the scale of the whole trajectory, the problem can be summarized as a compositional objective and analyzed as a Gauss-Newton type algorithm.
 The trajectories can be detailed at the scale of the dynamic, which reveals the low computational cost of the optimization oracles.
-Finally, the dynamics can further be detailed in terms of the discretization scheme in order to ensure sufficient conditions for global convergence of the algorithms.
+Finally, the dynamics can further be detailed in terms of the discretization scheme in order to ensure sufficient conditions for convergence of the algorithms towards global optima.

-As future work, we may analyze constraints on the control variables while ensuring a gradient dominating-like property on the objective.
+The sufficient conditions for global convergence are restricted to problems without costs or constraints on the control variables.
+Moreover, they may not be applicable in usual scenarios with costs that are not subsampled.
+As future work, one may analyze constraints on the control variables while ensuring a gradient dominating-like property on the objective.
 Analyzing further the links between feedback linearization schemes and sufficient conditions for global optimality may also reveal the impact of the discretization stepsize on the overall condition number of the problem.

-\paragraph{Acknowledgments} This work was supported by NSF DMS-1839371, DMS-2134012, CCF-2019844, CIFAR-LMB, NSF TRIPODS II DMS-2023166 and faculty research awards.
+\acks{This work was supported by NSF DMS-1839371, DMS-2134012, CCF-2019844, CIFAR-LMB, NSF TRIPODS II DMS-2023166 and faculty research awards.
+This work was done when Vincent Roulet was at the University of Washington, minor revisions where done when he was at Google.
 The authors thank Dmitriy Drusvyatskiy, Alexander Liniger, Krishna Pillutla and John Thickstun for fruitful discussions on the paper and their help to develop the numerical experiments.
+The authors are sincerely grateful to the action editor and the reviewers for their thorough work and the numerous comments that helped us improve on the original manuscript. }